travleev/get-fendl/README.md

 The scripts automatize downloading, unzipping and preparing FENDL libraries for use with MCNP.
-These scripts rely on `wget`, `unzip`, `csplit`, `awk` and `sed`  standard linux utilities and also use the `makxsf` programm that is part of MCNP distribution.
+These scripts rely on `wget`, `unzip`, `csplit`, `awk` and `sed`  standard linux utilities, as well the `makxsf` programm that is part of MCNP distribution.
 The latter is used to put all cross-sections into a single file.